Feast of Christ the King: Reformed Churches

 The Continental Reformed Churches, such as the Christian Reformed Church in North America, assign the following hymns to be used on the Feast of Christ the King: "Crown Him with Many Crowns", "Lo!
 He comes with clouds descending", and "Rejoice, the Lord Is King".

 In the Presbyterian Churches, such as the Presbyterian Church (USA), at the Feast of Christ the King (Feast of the Reign of Christ) "the church gives thanks and praise for sovereignty of Christ, who is Lord of all creation and is coming again in glory to reign (see Revelation 1:4-8)."

 In the United Church of Christ, a Congregationalist denomination, the Feast of Christ the King is the last Sunday of the liturgical season known as the Time of the Church.

 Methodist Churches

-The Feast of Christ the King is observed in the Methodist Churches, such as the United Methodist Church, as the last Sunday of the liturgical season of Kingdomtide.
-The season of Kingdtomtide itself starts on Trinity Sunday and culminates in the Feast of Christ the King.
-Some Methodist parishes have been dedicated to Christ the King.
+The Feast of Christ the King is observed in the Methodist Churches, such as the United Methodist Church, as the last Sunday of the Season after Pentecost.The Season after Pentecost itself starts on Trinity Sunday and culminates in the Feast of Christ the King.
+Some Methodist congregations have been named Christ the King.